protontypes/open-sustainable-technology/README.md

   * [Soil](#soil)
 - [Circular Economy and Waste](#circular-economy-and-waste)

 _Your contribution is necessary to keep this list alive and to expand it.
 You can read more about the list and how you can participate in the [Contribution Guide](CONTRIBUTING.md)._ Maintenance is carried out by [protontypes](https://protontypes.eu/).
-We are an _Open Accelerator for Free and Sustainable Innovation__
+We are an _Open Accelerator for Free and Sustainable Innovation._

 ![Twitter Follow](https://img.shields.io/twitter/follow/protontypes?style=social)